Skip to content

 CompletedThe step finished successfully.
 The output is available for the next step to use.

-FailedThe step encountered an error.
+FailedThe step encountered an actual error (integration failure, unhandled exception, schema validation failure in strict mode).
 The workflow pauses so you can investigate and decide what to do.

 Steps always move forward through these states.
 A step cannot go back to “Pending” once it has started running.